mehah/otclient/README.md

 ## info
 I know there are errors in naming regarding the location, but it's RETROCOMPATIBILITY, and it's also beta.
+There are some duplicates and others that need to have their names changed.
 | Function | Image |
 |-----------|-----------|
 | addLeftButton    | ![image](https://github.com/Nottinghster/otclient/assets/114332266/2e3a8188-5be8-429e-8ee4-1139acf91c55)   |